Law vs. Best Practice in Child Restraints

 Occupant restraint laws should be considered to be minimum standards.
 The two biggest differences between what is legal versus what is recommended are:

 - The laws are often based on age whereas “best practice” recommendations for the best crash protection are based on weight, height, physical development and the restraint used.

 - Most state laws include exemptions which allow for children to ride unsafely under certain circumstances.

 For instance, most states only require a child remain rear facing up to age 1.
 This is changing as a few states have recently passed laws requiring a child remain rear facing to age 2.
-Best practice states it is 5 times safer to ride in a rear-facing car seat and recommend keeping children rear facing for as long as possible but at least until age 2.
+Best practice states it is safer to ride in a rear-facing car seat and recommend keeping children rear facing for as long as possible but at least until age 2.